Perineal Tear case settles for 6-figure sum

 1st-degree perineal tear

 A tear of the skin of the perineum and back of the vaginal mucosa.
-These are often smaller and do not need stitches; they will most likely heal naturally.
+These are often smaller and do not need stitches; they will likely heal naturally.

 2nd-degree perineal tear